benmvp/slides/2020/jsconfhi/perfect-lib.md

 NOTES:
 - Whenever we're talking about non-end-user features
-  * We need to ask ourselves what exactly is the benefit
+  * We need to ask ourselves what exactly is the benefit?
   * Does this even matter?
-- If it's not a feature for the end user
+- Because if it's not a feature for the end user
-  * Then it needs to be a feature for the dev
+  * Then it needs to be a feature for the developer
-  * So that they can build faster/better for end user
+  * So that _they_ can build faster/better for end user
 - Otherwise, we find ourselves bike-shedding
 - Kent C. Dodds wrote a blog post entitled _Why users care about how you write code_
 - He asserts: "The only thing that matters in software is the experience of the user."
+- But he adds...
-- But: "The experience of the user is indirectly, but strongly coupled to how we build software"
+  * "The experience of the user is indirectly, but strongly coupled to how we build software"
-- Therefore the post can be summed up as:
+- Therefore, the post can be summed up as:
   * "Our measure of success should be how well we deliver what the user wants (and no more)"
   * So "our choice of tools should be based on that fundamental goal"